stevenhan2/mypseudo/README.md

 ## Writing parser scripts:

-A callback is paired with a *parser script* that takes the soup from a request and some variables to produce structured content and a decision on whether to
+A callback is paired with a *parser script* that takes the soup from a request and some variables to produce structured content and a decision of whether to actually send a request to the callback url.

 See scripts/examplescript.py

+## Todo:

+* Input sanitization and sanity checks
+* Daemon error logging
+* Daemon auto restarting
+* Write basic RegEx/RSS scripts